ricmac/Cybercultural/src/posts/018-birth-of-cloud-computing.md

 ---
-title: '018.
-The Birth of Cloud Computing and Team Read/WriteWeb'
+title: 'The Birth of Cloud Computing and Team Read/WriteWeb'
 description: "In 2006, Read/WriteWeb gets a redesign and I begin to grow the team, starting with a couple of engineers who help me explain Amazon Web Services and GoogleOS."
 date: 2024-01-30
 permalink: "p/018-birth-of-cloud-computing/"